-- Follow the Course Report for each class to ensure you complete weekly assignments.
-You are always able to login and see what weekly assignments are due for each class.
+- Follow the Course Report for each class to ensure completion of weekly assignments.
+Students are always able to login and see what weekly assignments are due for each class.
 Make a list. - Have materials (computer, headset or earbuds, checklist/goals, pencil, paper, book, binder, etc.) ready for use every day.
 Also, high speed internet & a computer are a requirement for online schooling. - Learn how to use communication tools on the computer.
 (Google docs, Google slides, Google sheets, and Gmail